 Covering 210 square miles of primary rainforest, criss-crossed by fast flowing rivers and clear jungle streams, Mulu is dominated by three mountains – Gunung Mulu, Gunung Api and Gunung Benara.
-However, many of Mulu's greatest attractions lie deep below the forested mountain with one of the largest limestone cave systems in the world.
+However, perhaps Mulu’s greatest attraction is the gigantic cave system lying deep below the extensive forest canopy.

-These incredible caves of mind-boggling proportions are said to be the largest in the world, even big enough to hold 37 jumbo jets!
-They include the world's largest cave passage, Deer Cave; the world's largest natural chamber, Sarawak Chamber; and the longest cave in Southeast Asia, Clearwater Cave.
-The four show caves, Wind, Clearwater, Deer and Lang Caves, are all readily accessible by wooden walkways and paths.
-Deer Cave is home to many species of bats and each evening, visitors may be treated to the spectacular sight of bats emerging from the cave entrance to go in search of food.
+These amazing limestone caves of unbelievable proportions are said to be the world’s largest, even big enough to hold 37 jumbo jets!
+They include four ‘show caves’, Wind, Deer, Clearwater and Lang, all accessible by wooden walkways and paths.
+At dusk, you may also be treated to the incredible sight as bats emerge from Deer Cave to go in search of food.

-Above ground the Mulu experience includes a 1,570 feet rainforest canopy skywalk and some excellent jungle and mountain hikes, including the challenging trek to view the Pinnacles, the razor sharp limestone spikes that sit majestically on the slops of Gunung Api.
+Above ground, there’s a 1,570 feet rainforest canopy skywalk and fabulous jungle or mountain hikes, including the challenging trek to see the Pinnacles, the razor sharp limestone spikes that sit majestically on Gunung Api’s slopes.